+Students can only be accepted into our District if they have an Individualized Education Plan (IEP).
 When a student is accepted into our program, he/she is individually assessed in reading and mathematics skills.
-This data is used to match the student's skills with appropriate educational courses.
-Any students who is accepted with an Individualized Education Plan (IEP), receives a goal-driven program which is integrated into the grade level curriculum.
-Ongoing assessment of the student's academic skills allows us to continually monitor progress at regular intervals throughout the school year thereby ensuring that students reach expected goals.
-In this way, we continue to narrow any learning gaps.
-Overall, our use of progress monitoring has resulted in an effective and appropriately targeted instructional approach.
-Student movement towards attainment of individual targets is enhanced and state standards met more quickly.
-Academic enrichment is offered for students who are at or above grade level.
+This data is used to match the student's skills with appropriate academic programs specifically structured to their needs.
+Each student receives a goal-driven program that is integrated into the grade-level curriculum.
+Ongoing assessment of the student's academic skills using I-Ready and Mastery Connect allows us to continually monitor progress at regular intervals thereby ensuring that students reach expected goals and beyond.
+In this way, we continue to narrow any learning gaps and identify advancement and regression in their early stages and continue to differentiate their academic programs accordingly.
+Overall, our use of assessment monitoring has resulted in an effective and appropriately targeted instructional approach, giving students the opportunity to reach their individual targets goals, and achieve academic enrichment as they advance to above grade level skill sets.

-Our full staff of counselors provides counseling services through a multidisciplinary approach to students in groups, classroom lessons or individual therapy.
-Students are assisted with emotional, attentional, adjustment, and conduct issues.
+Greenburgh Graham's therapeutic component is embedded in our students' daily routine.
+Our staff of counselors provides counseling services through a multidisciplinary therapy approach to students individually, in groups, and classroom lessons.
+Students are assisted with emotional, attentional, adjustment, and conduct needs.
 Staff also provide individual counseling, crisis intervention and maintain the formation and facilitation of group services.
 There exists a close collaboration between the clinical staff, faculty and supportive-services who work together on students’ educational programs.
 This strong team-based relationship promotes and enhances academic, personal, and social development for all our students.

 Culture of Success